sogeuni/sogeuni.github.io/content/abs/advanced-topics/gotchas.md

 - Bash does not handle the [[internal-commands-and-builtins#^DOUBLESLASHREF|double slash (//) string]] correctly.

 - Bash scripts written for Linux or BSD systems may need fixups to run on a commercial UNIX machine.
 Such scripts often employ the GNU set of commands and filters, which have greater functionality than their generic UNIX counterparts.
-This is particularly true of such text processing utilites as [[text-processing-commands#^TRREF|tr]].
+This is particularly true of such text processing utilites as [[external-filters-programs-and-commands#^TRREF|tr]].

 - Sadly, updates to Bash itself have broken older scripts that [[manipulating-variables#^PARAGRAPHSPACE|used to work perfectly fine]].
 Let us recall [[gotchas#^UNDOCF|how risky it is to use undocumented Bash features]].